 With the height of 3,143m, Sapa has the pride to have Mount Fansipan – the highest peak in Vietnam, Laos and Cambodia.

-Famous to be Indochina’s roof, conquering Fansipan peak is amazing experience that travellers should not miss.
+Famous to be Indochina’s roof, conquering the Fansipan peak is an amazing experience that travelers should not miss.

-Despite being only 9km away from Sapa town, it takes at least 2 to 3 days to complete the journey without before cable car tourism.
+Despite being only 9km away from Sapa town, it takes at least 2 to 3 days to complete the journey to the Peak of Fansipan without cable car tourism.
 All trekkers need to be assisted by a local guide, who can be found conveniently at Hanoi or Sapa travel agencies.
-The starting point of the climb is already 1,800m above sea level, in which you will be probably introduced to the guide.
-The guides mostly come from hillside tribe, who are true locals with many years of climbing experience.
-He will help travellers register with security post before embarking on the climb.
+The starting point of the climb is already 1,800m above sea level, to which you will be probably introduced to the guide.
+The guides mostly come from the hillside tribes, who are true locals with many years of climbing experience.
+He will help travelers register with security posts before embarking on the climb.

 Most of Fansipan is covered by dense forests, which get hot and humid during the day but significantly drop temperature after sunset.
 Before the trip, you should need to pack your back carefully to “survive” in both situations.
 The food supply is limited during the journey, you may want to bring some light canned food for more options.
 There are 2 camps for your rest during the trips, however, a good guide will let you rest for 10-15 minutes after 1-2 hour climbing at an eye catchy spot, so your rest is not a waste of time.
 Electricity is not available during the whole trip, hence, remember to bring your power bank if you wish to take nice pictures from the summit by your phone.

-If you are not that much of a trekker but still want to expose your eyes to the view from top of Indochina, there is now cable car offered at about $26 price.
-The 2-3 days trip would change into a 15 minutes ride upto the summit.
-However, using cable car will just give you a superficial experience with tons of other tourists instead of the clear, peaceful views from the summit at sunrise hour, which especially given to trekkers.
+If you are not that much of a trekker but still want to expose your eyes to the view from the top of Indochina, there is now a modern cable car to help you conquer Fansipan Mountain.
+The 2-3 days trip would change into a 15 minutes ride up to the summit.
+However, using the cable car will just give you a superficial experience with tons of other tourists instead of the clear, peaceful views from the summit at the sunrise hour, which especially given to trekkers.

 Cable Car to Fansipan